junxit/us-congress-bills-113/metadata.md

 - 2013-07-23 — Introduced in Senate
 - 2013-07-23 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-07-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper under authority of the order of the Senate of 09/18/2014 with an amendment in the nature of a substitute.
+With written report No. 113-268.
+Additional views filed.
+- 2014-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper under authority of the order of the Senate of 09/18/2014 with an amendment in the nature of a substitute.
+With written report No. 113-268.
+Additional views filed.
+- 2014-10-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 582.